 The zander is a predator that hunts both during the day and at night and while night fishing for this species is rather common, there are also many anglers out there who have never tried it.
-This article is for those of you who want master the art of zander fishing at night.
+This article is for those of you who want to master the art of zander fishing at night.

 Continue reading this article to get all the best tips on baits and methods for nighttime zeds.